prakash-vivek21/CourseRecommenderSystem/README.md

   - user: User identifier who rated the courses.
   - item: Course identifier (corresponding to COURSE_ID in course_df).
   - rating: Rating given by the user to the course.
-*user_profile_df
-- user: Unique identifier for each user.
-- Database to Blockchain: Binary indicators or levels of interest indicating user preferences across various course topics.

 ## Methodology
 * Data Preprocessing